 I cook london broil at least once a month.
+If I’m not making this Asian Style London Broil I’m making my Pacific Rim Glazed London Broil or my Grilled Balsamic London Broil recipe.
 At times this might be our only serving of red meat each month.
 Our local grocery store typically has a BOGO deal once a month on London Broil making it very affordable, and if marinated and cooked correctly this can be delicious cut of meat.
 This Asian-style marinade is perfect for entertaining or an everyday meal.
 Best of all you make the marinade before hand and let the steak start soaking up all the wonderful flavors.

 When I make this marinade I typically make a few batches of marinade and in each bag of marinade I place a london broil, label the freezer bag and then freeze it.
 London broils that sit in a bag of marinade are perfect for freezing and then defrosting at a later date and cooking for dinner.
 Just think–while the steak defrost its also marinating at the same time.
 It’s another two-for-one deal.

 Love Asian food?
 Here are a few more of my favorite Asian-style recipes.

 - Grilled Asian Green Beans and Red Bell Peppers

 - Asian Chicken Rice Soup

 - Asian Beef Skewers

 - Grilled Asian Sweet and Spicy Sticky Drums